eltorio/leonardo/README.md

 # Leonardo
 Arduino Leonardo schematic ported to Kicad

+# Star the project

+**If you appreciate my work, please consider giving it a star! 🤩**

 # Kicad 8
 The design has been ported to Kicad 8.
 * DRC shows no error nor warning on PCB.